 To include a special message in the Tributes & Dedications booklet:

-- Make a Senior Gift to the Connecticut College Fund, of $10 or greater, for eligibility.
+- Make a Senior Gift (if you haven't already done so) to the Connecticut College Fund for eligibility.

 - Fill out the form on this page.
 Enter your message exactly as you would like it to appear in the booklet.
 Tributes are limited to a maximum of 140 characters (think of it like a Tweet).
 (The College may edit your message for spelling and punctuation.)